Young people enjoying a wine tasting next to the vineyards at Hope Estate

 Stop by Mount Pleasant to sip award-winning shiraz by highly regarded winemaker Adrian Sparks overlooking lavender and vines.
 The historic winery has recently undergone a luxe refurbishment, and now boasts eclectic art and colourful furnishings.

 First Creek Wines bottles 80 per cent of the Hunter’s vinos, but that doesn’t mean this big operation has lost its charm and soul, with their winemaker Liz Silkman as good as it gets.
-Our top pick: First Creek’s bright and delicious chardonnay.
+Our go-to: First Creek’s bright and delicious chardonnay.
 Their cellar door is open seven days a week.

 Your next port of call is Pepper Tree Wines.
 This cellar door is positioned on a lush estate, which has spectacular accommodation within spitting distance and some superb food on offer at the nearby Circa 1876.
 If you have a particularly keen interest in wine science, or want to test the tasting skills you’ve learnt so far, book in for the winery’s Vault Experience.
 The extremely knowledgeable yet laid-back staff will take you on a private tasting journey of the boutique winery’s premium labels, while providing some history about their three decades in the business and the master vigneron behind it all, John Davis.